BPH Treatment

 Tiny microspheres (small particles) are then injected to partially block the blood flow supplying the prostate.
 With reduced blood supply, the prostate gradually shrinks over the following weeks and months, relieving the pressure on the urethra and improving urinary flow.

 PAE is a true alternative for men who are poor surgical candidates due to medical conditions, those on blood thinners, men with very large prostates, or anyone who wants to avoid surgery and general anesthesia entirely.
-Dr. Sawkar collaborates closely with experienced interventional radiologists to coordinate this procedure for his patients.

 The PAE Procedure